 Decisions dates vary.
 We begin to review applications as soon as they are complete, typically in September of each year.
 In some cases, the Committee on Admissions reaches a decision very quickly, and the applicant is notified of the decision immediately.
 In other cases, the file may be held over for a second round of review, to give the Committee an opportunity to make a comparative evaluation of credentials later in the admissions process.
 Applicants are notified as soon as the Committee makes a decision.
 We encourage applicants to be patient during the review process.
 We do not make decisions based solely on numbers.
 Ours is a thorough, individualized, and holistic process of review by members of the admissions staff and Committee.
-We anticipate making decisions by March 15 on all applications completed by March 1.
+We anticipate making decisions prior to April 1 on all application completed by March 1.

 You may be notified by postal mail, e-mail, or both.
 To protect your privacy, we normally will not release admissions decisions over the phone, nor will we discuss an application with anyone other than the applicant.